-Publishing your code through Github can be a great way to bring in new supporters for nearly any Web3 project as it is a sign that you not only understand the culture of Web3 communities, but also welcomes people to talk about something they’re passionate about – specifically something that not many people fully understand.
+Publishing your code through Github can be a great way to bring in new supporters for nearly any Web3 project as it is a sign that you not only understand the culture of Web3 communities but also welcome people to talk about something they’re passionate about – specifically something that not many people fully understand.

-This is a similar experience to building niche communities in Web2 in that, in a sea of people who might love pop music (arbitrary example), finding someone (or someones) who share your particular appreciation for whatever sub-genre you fancy most can be thrilling.
+This is a similar experience to building niche communities in Web2 in that, in a sea of people who might love pop music (arbitrary example), finding someone (or someone) who shares your particular appreciation for whatever sub-genre you fancy most can be thrilling.

 Going back to the white paper, having your code out in the open and allowing others to utilize it or discuss it is a great means for referrals or just starting a little buzz about what you’re building, or in the case of hardware wallet giant, Ledger, add an additional layer of trust in your product by allowing users to see how the wallet is built, and know that what is being advertised is what is actually being sold.

-As mentioned above the fold, language is a tool all its own within the Web3 community and a topic, as is true with all of the above tools, deserving a deep dive all its own.
-As we’ve discussed, culture is community, and community is culture, and so understanding the lingo and vernacular of those you’re attempting to engage is possibly one of the most useful tools in order to form a sense of legitimacy, and a necessary first step before approaching any community driven initiatives for your Web3 project.
+As mentioned above the fold, language is a tool all its own within Web3 and a topic, as is true with all of the above tools, deserving a deep dive all its own.
+As we’ve discussed, culture is community, and community is culture, so understanding the lingo and vernacular of those you’re attempting to engage is possibly one of the most useful marketing tools in order to form a sense of legitimacy, and a necessary first step before approaching any growth driven initiatives for your Web3 project.

 These sentiments are echoed in the phrase “to the moon” or “mooning” which are used when a particular cryptocurrency experiences a sudden upward trend in price, in addition to other similar trends of phrase.

-Alt Social + Dark Social for Web3 Communities:
+Alt Social + Dark Social for Web3 Marketing:

-There’s no better alternative to building a new community than by engaging in other communities, and there’s tons of communities already thriving in Web3 – though they may be somewhat obscured.
+There’s no better alternative to building a new project than by engaging in other communities, and there are tons of projects already thriving in Web3 – though they may be somewhat obscured.